theNestruo/z80-asm-meter-vscode/README.md

     With _timing "at exit"_ disabled, the main timing of *.OFF_SCREEN* (41 clock cycles) would have been added to the timing of the `JR NC` instruction (13/8 clock cycles) when the condition is _met_, resulting in 54/8 clock cycles for this `JR NC` instruction.

 Negative timings are supported.
-This serves very particular use cases, including, but not limited to:
+This may seem unintuitive, but serves very particular use cases including, but not limited to:

-* To specify the timing of the expected runtime instruction in self-modifying code.
+* Adjust the timing of an instruction in self-modifying code to match the timing of the replacement instruction.

-* To modify the metered timings when part of the code is to be skipped:
+* Adjust timings when part of the code is to be skipped:

     ```asm
         ; (...)
         jr z, .else
-        pop hl  ; abort caller [msx=-100]
+        pop hl  ; [msx=-100] will abort caller
     .else:
         ; (...)
-        ret     ; [msx=100] timing of the remaining code in the caller
+        ret     ; [msx=100] remaining code in the caller
     ```

 ### User-defined macros